HomeTravelUber

 Getting Uber running on a Mac and on an iPad

 Start with the iPad, because that part is simple.
-Open the App Store, search for Uber, and install it the same way you would on a phone.
-It runs in portrait or landscape, and on an iPad Air the map fills enough of the screen that we could read street names without squinting.
+Open the App Store, search for Uber, and install the app named Uber - Request a Ride.
+It is the same iOS app that runs on an iPhone, so it works in portrait or landscape, and on an iPad Air the map fills enough of the screen to read street names without squinting.
 Sign in with the account you already use, approve the location prompt, and you are ready to request a ride.
+One thing to know up front: because it is the phone app scaled up, you will not find an iPad specific layout.
+Buttons sit where they would on a phone, just larger.

 The safety features worth turning on first

 Uber buries a few genuinely useful safety tools, and the larger screen makes them easier to find and actually use.
+Most of these live in the full mobile app, which is the iPad in our setup, so do the configuring there even if you later book from the Mac browser.
 These are the ones we set up on day one:

-- Share My Trip.
-Send your live route and driver details to a friend or family member.
-On the iPad it is two taps from the trip screen, and the bigger map makes the shared view genuinely readable for whoever is following along.
+• Share My Trip.
+Send your live route, driver name, car, and plate to someone you trust.
+On the iPad it is a couple of taps from the trip screen, and the bigger map makes the shared view genuinely readable for whoever is following along on their end.

-- Trusted Contacts.
-Add a couple of people once, and sharing a future trip becomes a single tap instead of digging through your contacts mid ride.
+• Trusted Contacts.
+Add up to five family members or friends once, and sharing a future trip becomes a single tap instead of digging through your contacts mid ride.
+You can also set a reminder so the app nudges you to share when you start moving.

-We also recommend matching the car color, make, and license plate against what the app shows before you open a door.
-On a roomy iPad screen those details are large and obvious, which is the whole point.
+We also recommend matching the car color, make, and license plate against what the app shows before you open a door, and checking the driver photo.
+On a roomy iPad screen those details are large and obvious, which is the whole point of booking on the bigger device.
+The audio recording feature is region dependent and the recording stays encrypted on your phone until you choose to share it, so it is private by default, but do not assume it is available everywhere.

 Practical tips we picked up using it daily